DataTalksClub/llm-zoomcamp/cohorts/2024/workshops/dlt.md

-# Data ingestion with dlt
+# Open source data ingestion for RAGs with dlt

-​In this hands-on workshop, we’ll learn how to build data ingestion pipelines with dlt.
+In this hands-on workshop, we’ll learn how to build a data ingestion pipeline using dlt to load data from a REST API into LanceDB so you can have an always up to date RAG.

 ​We’ll cover the following steps:

-* Step 1
+* Extract data from REST APIs
-* Step 2
+* Loading and vectorizing into LanceDB
-* Step 3
+* Incremental loading

-​By the end of this workshop, you’ll be able to write data pipelines like a senior data engineer: Quickly, concisely, scalable, and self-maintaining.
+​By the end of this workshop, you’ll be able to write a data pipeline for your RAG.

 If you don't take the course and want to sign up only for this workshop, use this link: TODO